Non-local linear response in anomalous transport: Introduction

 and $T_m$ represents the local temperature at the $m-$th site in the NESS.
 In this paper we have set $k_B=1$.
 The equation \eqref{LRR-1} is also a LR relation.
 By computing the time integral of current-current correlation $K_L(i,m)$ in equilibrium and finding the system size dependence of the sum, one can estimate the system size scaling of the stationary current in the NESS and hence the value of the exponent $\nu$.
 Usually both the isolated system GK formula and the open system GK formula provide the same value for the exponent, however may not always do so \cite{das2014heat,deutsch2003correlations,purkayastha2018anomalous}.
 There are only few systems for which the current-current correlation or the time integral of it can be computed analytically \cite{kundu2010time,morgado2009exact}, but for systems with generic interaction potential it is difficult.
 For such systems one requires to rely on numerical simulations.

 In the last decade there has been a significant development in the hydrodynamic description of anomalous transport in one-dimensional systems which is known as non-linear fluctuating hydrodynamic (NFHD) theory\cite{spohn2014nonlinear,spohn2016fluctuating,das2014numerical}.
-In this theory the local conserved quantities, say energy $e_i$ now gets replaced by a density field $e(x,t)$ and the corresponding HD current $j^{(e)}(x,t)$ satisfy the continuity equations which gives rise to the HD equation under slowly varying and slowly evolving local equilibrium assumption.
+In this theory the local conserved quantities, say energy $e_i$ now gets replaced by a density field $e(x,t)$ and the corresponding HD current $j^{(e)}(x,t)$ satisfy the continuity equations which give rise to the HD equations under slowly varying and slowly evolving local equilibrium assumption.
 The dissipations and the noise terms in the HD equations are added phenomenologically obeying fluctuation-dissipation relation.
 Often the dissipation at the mesoscopic scales are modelled by diffusion terms.
-One writes similar HD equations for the other conserved quantities, such as stretch and momentum.
+One writes similar HD equations for other conserved quantities as well, such as stretch and momentum.

 The NFHD theory makes precise predictions for the scaling forms of the space-time correlation of the density fields of the conserved quantities.
 Depending on the inter couplings of the conserved fields at the nonlinear order in deviations from the underlying global equilibrium values, the NFHD theory classifies the transport properties being diffusive, super diffusive and ballistic for a wide class of systems both Hamiltonian and stochastic \cite{spohn2016fluctuating, spohn2014nonlinear, spohn2015nonlinear, mendl2014equilibrium, kundu2019review, miron2019derivation, cividini2017temperature, popkov2016exact, popkov2015fibonacci,popkov2014superdiffusive,chakraborty2019dynamics}.
 Using specific sum rules and the scaling forms for the space-time correlations for the density fields, one can make predictions for the decay (more precisely the exponent of the power law decay) of the correlations of the corresponding HD currents with time\cite{spohn2016fluctuating,spohn2014nonlinear,mendl2015current}.
 Using this correlation in the isolated system GK formula one can find the exponent $\nu$ for a closed system in the macroscopic limit.